spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 The label ie target feature is not provided in training dataset, making the training dataset as unseen data.
 Although the true RUL (target feature) is provided for the test dataset, the shape[0] of the datasets do not match.
 The test dataset has to be transformed to match the true RUL dataset.

-As a result of the structure of the training and test datasets, some assumptions about the cycle were made in order to derive the corresponding target feature ie RUL.
+As a result of the structure of the training and test datasets, some assumptions about the cycle were made based on the data description in order to derive the corresponding target feature ie RUL.
 These assumptions are : 1) the RUL is derived by taking the difference of the maximum cycle and the last cycle, and 2) classification of the engine's failure (ie y label is 1) is within 30 cycles of the remaining life.

 Thus this could explain why the models' performances are modest with respect to the NASA and R2 scores, with the exception of random forest regression which performed well in the NASA score.